 Postgraduate Course: Curriculum Plus 1 (Primary Specialisms) (EDUA11292)

-Ideally, the course will include a brief primary school experience, if available.
-This experience takes place either during Block Placement 1or 2.
-Experience of working within the primary school introduces students to the potential of becoming a peripatetic, specialist teacher working within the primary sector.
+The course includes a primary school placement.
+This two day experience takes place during Block Placement 2.
+Experience of working within the primary sector introduces students to the potential of becoming a full or part-time peripatetic, specialist teacher working within the primary sector.

 Entry Requirements (not applicable to Visiting Students)